Do you have enough mental exercises to genuinely help you experience real and lasting memory improvement?

 How does memorizing names work?

-When he hears a name for the first time, Reinhard imagines someone else (a familiar figure) with the same name and then try to find similarities between the two or associate it with a feeling.
+When Reinhard hears a name for the first time, he imagines someone else (a familiar figure) with the same name and then try to find similarities between the two or associate it with a feeling.

 “Sometimes the names fit perfectly, for example a bald headed white Thomas could be the middle age monk Thomas von Aquinas.
 But if that doesn’t work and I don’t find an immediate connection, I try to search a bit more thoroughly what this name could tell me.